“VICTORY! VICTORY!!

 So read the headline of just one of the many newspaper reports that were published across the northern United States of America in the days and weeks following the surrender of Confederate General Robert E. Lee and his Army of Northern Virginia to Union Lieutenant-General Ulysses S. Grant in the parlor of Wilmer McLean’s home in Appomattox Court House, Virginia on 9 April 1865.

-As word spread that the American Civil War finally appeared to be ending, American artists also put pencils, pens and brushes to paper and canvas to preserve details of one of the most transformative moments in their nation’s history, while Timothy O’Sullivan and other photographers traveled to key Civil War sites to create their own powerful images for posterity.
+As word spread that the American Civil War finally appeared to be ending, American artists also put pencils, pens and brushes to paper and canvas to preserve details of the most transformative moments in their nation’s history, while Timothy O’Sullivan and other photographers traveled to key Civil War sites to create their own powerful images for posterity.

 Artist Depiction (Currier & Ives):